Dealing with Depression - the need for catharsis

 First comes the giddy anxiety with physical blockades of inability to sit or stand, work or play, coupled with sudden welling of the heart or a rush of undefinable wrath.
 Then with the pretty pittance of marvel medicines sets in the numbness of a depressive state.
 The riled and volatile emotions do not completely vanish, instead are pushed down to a pit, helping the mind to decipher and analyse the problems within.

-I have primarily found this temporary state of deadness a blessing as it enabled me to discover myself and though the whys take time to grasp, the whats become clearer with thorough investigations of the various dark and light layers in me.
+I have personally found this temporary state of deadness to be a blessing as it has enabled me to discover myself and though the whys take time to grasp, the whats become clearer with thorough investigation of the various dark and light layers in me.

 However, too much dulling of the heart eventually starts acting up resulting in a confused and shaken chi.
 This is the time when a necessity of cathartic purgation rises.